aucker/clox/doc/Jumping-Back-and-Forth.md

 The `while` statement contains two jumps - a conditional forward one to escape the loop when the condition is not met, and an unconditional loop backward after we have executed the body.
 The flow looks like this:

 ![while-stmt-flow](../pic/while-statement-flow.png)

+## For Statements

+The other looping statement in Lox is the venerable `for` loop, inherited from C. It's got a lot more going on with it compared to a `while` loop.
+It has three clauses, all of which are optional:

+* The initializer can be a variable declaration or an expression.
+It runs once at the beginning of the statement.
+* The condition clause is an expression.
+Like in a `while` loop, we exit the loop when it evaluates to something falsey.
+* The increment expression runs once at the end of each loop iteration.

+In jlox, the parser desugared a `for` loop to a synthesized AST for a `while` loop with some extra stuff before it and at the end of the body.
+We'll do something similar, though we won't go through anything like an AST.
+Instead, our bytecode compiler will use the jump and loop instructions we already have.